 • In 2011, we opened our state-of-the-art Paediatric Eye Care Centre in KwaZulu-Natal, one of South Africa’s poorest and most populous provinces, and home to 28 percent of the country’s blind children.

-• This center makes KwaZulu-Natal only the second province to have a child-focused eye care facility in the country.
+• This centre makes KwaZulu-Natal only the second province to have a child-focused eye care facility in the country.

-Read our latest success story from South Africa here: Six Figure Cash Injection Strengthens Eye Healthcare In KwaZulu-Natal, South Africa.
+Read our latest success story from South Africa here: Clothing Retailer Invests Millions to Fight Blindness in South Africa.

 READ MORE OF OUR SUCCESS STORIES